 For many people, retirement is one of those things that has always been on the horizon at just enough distance not to warrant any real concern related to what to do about it in practical day to day terms.
 That is, until the horizon is upon us and the more pragmatic aspects of the retirement phase of life need to be addressed.
 Here are some facts to consider when thinking about your retirement and what it may look like.

 - With as many as 10,000 baby boomers turning 65 everyday, the lack of retirement planning in this generation has become a broader societal issue

-- A man reaching age 65 this year can expect to live to an average age of 84, while a woman the same age can expect to live until 85
+- A man reaching age 65 in 2020 has a life expectancy of 81, while a woman the same age can expect to live until 84

 - From 1980 to 2010, the number of Americans 90 years of age or older has nearly tripled